-The interpreter gets all expressions that need to be interpreted as an input.
+The interpreter is given all the expressions it needs to interpret as an input.
 Additionally, it needs the variable matrix as well as the parameters for each expression.
-All expressions are passed to the interpreter as an array of Expr objects, as they are needed for the preprocessing step or frontend.
-The first loop as seen in Figure 4.4 is responsible for sending the expressions to the frontend to be converted into the intermediate representation.
-After this step, the expressions are in the correct format to be sent to the GPU.
+All expressions are passed to the interpreter as an array of Expr objects, as they are needed for the pre-processing step or the frontend.
+The first loop as shown in Figure 4.4, is responsible for sending the expressions to the frontend to be converted into the intermediate representation.
+After this step, the expressions are in the correct format to be sent to the GPU and the interpretation process can continue.